 When a bicycle and a car collide, people usually think the only possible outcome is a fatality.
 Fortunately, that’s not always the case.
 However, bike accidents almost always result in injury, usually to the cyclist.
-Hinkle Law Offices can provide help if you or a loved one have been involved in a bike accident.
+Hinkle Law Offices, LLC. can provide help if you or a loved one have been involved in a bike accident.

 Common Types of Bike Accidents